'I had my jaw in my hands'

 Video

-Emily Eccles was left holding her jaw in her hands after a riding accident
+Emily Eccles was left holding part of her jaw in her hands after a freak riding accident

 She underwent reconstructive surgery at Sheffield Children's Hospital, and has made a fast recovery.